- Language Arts>

 Metaphors in stories are like pearls; you won't find many, and it takes curiosity and taste to spot them.
 Here, children underline metaphors and write sentences using a few of them.

 Every metaphor has a tenor, a vehicle and a common ground, without understanding which, it's hard to become a metaphor master.
-Use this exercise to skillfully analyze metaphors.
+Let the 6th grade students use this exercise to skillfully analyze metaphors.

 The Bard was an undisputed king of metaphors.
 His metaphors have withstood the test of time, and are used by people across the world.
 Grab this PDF worksheet to teach children a few Shakespearean metaphors.

 Metaphors are great fun to deal with.
-If children keep at them, the entire process will become an absolute breeze.
+If 5th grade children keep at them, the entire process will become an absolute breeze.
 This printable worksheet helps students practice writing metaphors' meanings.

 Separating metaphors from similes can be quite an engrossing exercise.
 In this cut and glue exercise, children sort sentences as metaphors and similes, to excel in their figurative tools.